-For an overview of Berkeley Lab’s Technology Transfer Process and steps to protect researchers’ intellectual property, read the Researcher’s Guide to Technology Transfer (2017 revision).
+For an overview of Lawrence Berkeley National Laboratory’s Technology Transfer Process and steps to protect researchers’ intellectual property, read the Researcher’s Guide to Technology Transfer (2017 revision).
 Please note: As of January 30, 2017, all new inventions and software must be disclosed online.
 Go to the Innovation Portal to start the process.

 Following are Frequently Asked Questions about the Technology Transfer Process.
 If you have additional questions, email email@example.com or contact the Technology Commercialization Associate assigned to your area / division:

 - Sebastian Ainslie, Computing Sciences • 415-424-4741 • SAinslie@lbl.gov

 - Peter Bluford, Biosciences, except JBEI • 510-486-7954 • PBluford@lbl.gov